 - Your rank is then awarded by the scoutmaster.

 - Your rank will be recognized again at the Court of Honor.

-- Higher ranks like Eagle and Life have substantial requirements not covered here.
+- Higher ranks like Eagle, Life, and Star have substantial requirements not covered here.